alcasinoroyale/film-scope/README.md

-# Film Scope
+# Reel 2 Real
-Film Scope is a react app with a rails API that gives users the ability to search for films in a variety of genres and create a list of favorites.
+Reel 2 Real is a React app with a Rails API where users can search for a variety of films, access the films' details, and create their own list of favorites.

 ## Installation
 Follow these instructions to start up the application.